xregistry/spec/core/spec.md

 #### Resource

-A Resource is the main entity that is stored within a Registry Service.
+A Resource is typically the main entity that is stored within a Registry Service.
 It MAY be versioned and grouped as needed.

 ## Registry Formats and APIs